sachin-shivakumar/sachin-shivakumar.github.io/_portfolio/pietools.md

 ---

 PIETOOLS can be used to:

-define 3-PI or 4-PI operators
+* define 3-PI or 4-PI operators
-declare 3-PI or 4-PI operators variables (postive semidefinite or indefinite) add operator inequality constraints solve LPI optimization problems
+* declare 3-PI or 4-PI operators variables (postive semidefinite or indefinite)
+* add operator inequality constraints
+* solve LPI optimization problems

-The interface is inspired by YALMIP and the program structure is based on that used by SOSTOOLS.
-By default the LPIs are solved using SeDuMi, however, the toolbox also supports use of other SDP solvers such as Mosek, sdpt3 and sdpnal.
+The interface is inspired by YALMIP while the optimization problem structure is based on SOSTOOLS.
+By default, the LPIs are solved using SeDuMi, however, the toolbox also supports use of other SDP solvers such as Mosek, sdpt3 and sdpnal.

-For more information on installation and use refer to the files in PIETOOLS/PIETOOLS_examples/ folder path.
+For more information on installation, visit one of the links listed below.

-## GitHub : <a href="https://github.com/CyberneticSCL/PIETOOLS "> Click Here</a>
+* <a href="https://github.com/CyberneticSCL/PIETOOLS "> Github repository</a>
+* <a href="https://pietools.asu.edu"> CSCL website</a>